Nash Haul Thrift: Nash truck prototypes

 The Haul Thrift line was the only trucks that Nash produced and marketed after World War II.
 The company developed a prototype pickup truck in 1942, but meeting the demand for automobiles was a higher priority.
 Between 1946 and 1949, several prototypes or styling exercises of light-duty pickup trucks were built, but Nash's unibody design made it difficult for such designs to reach production.

-Collectability
+Survivors

+After Nash merged with Hudson to form American Motors Corporation in 1954, documentation about the trucks was lost.
 The Nash Car Club has about 30 of these Nash trucks registered among its members as of 2010.
 Some of these original Nash dealer tow trucks were converted to flatbed stake bodies.